haoxins/haoxins.github.io/archived/2021-programming-100-go-mistakes.md

   `nil` value directly.
 * In general, having a `nil` pointer is not a desirable state and means a probable bug.

+---

+* Let's see a concrete use case when receiving an `io.Reader` type instead of a
+  *filename* is considered a best practice.
+  - For each *unit test*, it will require creating a file within our Go project.
+The more complex the function is, the more cases we may want to add, and the more files we will have to create.
+  - One may also criticize the fact that this function is not reusable.

+---

+* There's something crucial to understand with arguments evaluation in a `defer` function:
+  - the arguments are **evaluated right away**, not once the surrounding function returns.
+* Calling as a `defer` statement a closure.
+  - As a reminder, a closure is a function value that references variables from outside its body.
+  - The arguments passed to a `defer` function are evaluated right away.
+Yet, we must know that the variables referenced by a `defer` closure are evaluated during the closure execution.

+* When we use `defer` on a method, the same logic related to arguments evaluation applies.
+  - With a **value** receiver, the receiver is evaluated immediately.
+  - Conversely, if the receiver is a **pointer**, the potential changes to the variable referenced by the pointer will be visible.

+* The `s` pointer is also evaluated immediately while calling `defer`.
+However, this pointer references a struct that mutates before the surrounding function returns.
+  - Hence, this example prints `bar`.
+* In summary, we have to remind that calling
+  `defer` on a function or method, the call’s arguments are *evaluated immediately*.
+  - For a method, the receiver is also
+    *evaluated immediately*.
+If we want to
+    delay the evaluation, it can be done either using *pointers* or *closures*.